Parameters for DDM analysis#

 • 3: For each lag time, the maximum number of image pairs are used.
 So, for example, with a lag time of 10 frames, one would consider pairs 1 and 11, 2 and 12, 3 and 13, 4 and 14, etc.

-There are different methods for estimating the background paramater, B. The methods are selected by setting this parameter to 0, 1, 2, or 3.
+There are different methods for estimating the background paramater, B. The methods are selected by setting this parameter to 0, 1, 2, 3, 4, or 5.
+The default is 0.
 Those correspond to:

 Parameters about how the DDM data will fit are given here.